Kozuro/homepage/README.md

 https://kozuro.github.io/homepage/

-## opis
+## description

-Prosta strona o zespole HIM z użyciem podstaw css oraz java script.
-Mogą pojawiać się drobne poprawki.
+A simple page about band HIM using the basics of css and java script.
+There may be minor adjustments.